nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% endif %}

 {% if page.cordova %}
-In iOS 9.2, Apple dropped support for URI scheme redirects.
-You must enable Universal Links if you want Branch-generated links to work in your iOS app.
-To do this:

-1. Enable `Associated Domains` capability on the Apple Developer portal when you create your app's bundle identifier.
-2. In your [Dashboard Link Settings](https://dashboard.branch.io/#/settings/link), tick the `Enable Universal Links` checkbox and provide the Bundle Identifier and Apple Team ID in the appropriate boxes.
-3. Finally, add `associated-domains` to your entitlements file.
-Since cordova doesn't have a way to a create entitlements and associate it to your generated project, we will generate the said file with the help of [Cordova Universal Links Plugin](https://github.com/nordnet/cordova-universal-links-plugin), a third plarty plugin.
+Unfortunately Cordova doesn't have a way to a create entitlements and associate them to your generated Xcode project, so we will make use of the third-party [Cordova Universal Links Plugin](https://github.com/nordnet/cordova-universal-links-plugin).

-**Note:** The purpose of the said plugin is to generate an entitlements file and associate it to your generated project.
-No other implementations from the plugin are need as this guide will cover what only needs to be implemented.
+{% protip %}Our use of the Universal Links Plugin is simply to generate an entitlements file and associate it to your generated project.
+This guide covers all the steps you need to take, and no other implementations from the plugin are necessary since Branch handles everything else behind the scenes.
+{% endprotip %}

-To start, go to your project root and install the plugin:
+Go to your project root and install the plugin:

 {% highlight sh %}
 cordova plugin add cordova-universal-links-plugin